Alicia Coppola

-Alicia Coppola (born April 12, 1968) is an American actress.
+Alicia Coppola (born April 12, 1968) is an American actress and author.
 She became known for playing Lorna Devon in the soap opera Another World from 1991 to 1994.
 Afterwards, she made regular and guest star appearances in various television series, notably Jericho and Blood & Treasure, and appeared in films such as National Treasure: Book of Secrets.

 Early life

 Coppola was born and raised in Huntington, Long Island, New York in an Italian American family.
-In 1990, she graduated from New York University with a degree in philosophy and anthropology.
+She graduated from Kent School in 1986 and New York University in 1990 with a degree in philosophy and anthropology.
 She originally planned to attend law school, but instead went into modeling, signing with Elite Modeling Agency.

 Coppola is not related to the Coppola family.